perakakis/HEPLAB/README.md

 ### Tools
 #### Detect R waves
-- **ecglab fast** and **ecglab slow** are two very similar peak detection algorithms included in the *ECGLAB*, developed by the group of João Luiz Azevedo de Carvalho at the University of Brasilia, DF, Brasil.
+- **ecglab fast** and **ecglab slow** are two very similar peak detection algorithms included in *ECGLAB*, developed by the group of João Luiz Azevedo de Carvalho at the University of Brasilia, DF, Brasil.
 Details about the algorithm are given in [Carvalho et al., 2002](Documentation/Articles/icsp2002_ecglab.pdf).
 - **Pan-Tompkin** implements the [Pan & Tompkins, 1985](Documentation/Articles/PanTompkins.pdf) algorith using the function `BioSigKit.PanTompkins()` that is distributed with the [BioSigKit toolbox](http://joss.theoj.org/papers/10.21105/joss.00671), developed by
 [Hooman Sedghamiz](https://github.com/hooman650).